LiorKogan/V1/README.md

 Though proposed property graph and property graph schema definitions have much in common (see [Angles](http://ceur-ws.org/Vol-2100/paper26.pdf), [Wu](https://arxiv.org/abs/1810.08755), [Hartig and Hidders](https://dl.acm.org/citation.cfm?id=3327964.3328495), and [Angles et al.](https://ieeexplore.ieee.org/document/9088985)), to date, there is neither a de jure nor a de facto standard definition (and hence, no standard property graph schema definition language).

-The following _property graph schema model_ (i.e., _property graph metamodel_) is assumed in this paper:
+The following _property graph schema model_ is assumed in this paper:

 A _property graph schema_ is defined by:
 * A finite set of user-defined data types (on top of the built-in data types)